ably/ably-python/README.md

 Currently, this SDK only supports [Ably REST](https://ably.com/docs/rest).
 However, you can use the [MQTT adapter](https://ably.com/docs/mqtt) to implement [Ably's Realtime](https://ably.com/docs/realtime) features using Python.

-## Support, Feedback and Troubleshooting

-If you find any compatibility issues, please [do raise an issue](https://github.com/ably/ably-python/issues/new) in this repository or [contact Ably customer support](https://ably.com/support) for advice.

 ## Support, feedback and troubleshooting

 Please visit https://ably.com/support for access to our knowledge base and to ask for any assistance.